effectivecore/core/readme.md

 Modules/Profiles/Libraries
 ---------------------------------------------------------------------

-All modules/profiles/libraries must be placed in the "modules" directory, otherwise they will be lost during the upgrade — the Git system will clear all directories to the state of the master copy.
+New modules/profiles/libraries must be placed in the "modules" directory, otherwise they will be lost during the update — the Git system will clear all directories to the state of the master copy.
 For the same reason, you cannot make changes to modules/profiles that are located in the "system" directory.

 When copying modules in the administrative interface of the system in the section "Management → Modules → Install", you should reset the cache (button "↺") in order for new